nangtani/blender-fake-addon/README.md

 If the blender version has not been found locally it will download the most up to date version.
 Unpack and update that verison of blender to install the test harness modules.

-Then it installs the addon into this version of blender.
+Then it installs the addon into this version of blender, in this case `fake_addon`.

 The test suite is executed.